Galley: Modern Query Optimization for Sparse Tensor Programs: Galley Overview

 \subsection{Logical Plan}

-The first task in our optimization pipeline, handled by the logical optimizer, is to break down the input program into a sequence of simple aggregates.
-This is enforced by converting the input program to a logical plan.
-This dialect is a restriction of the input dialect where each query contains a single aggregate statement that wraps an arbitrary combination of \texttt{Map}, \texttt{Input}, and \texttt{Alias} statements.
+The first task in our optimization pipeline, handled by the logical optimizer, breaks down the input program into a sequence of simple aggregates.
+This is enforced by converting the input program (~\ref{grammar:query_plans}.A) to a logical plan (~\ref{grammar:query_plans}.B).
+This dialect is a restriction of the input dialect, where each query contains a single aggregate statement that wraps an arbitrary combination of \texttt{Map}, \texttt{Input}, and \texttt{Alias} statements.
 Intuitively, each logical query corresponds to a single STC kernel that produces a single intermediate tensor, but it does not specify details like loop orders and output formats.
-To perform this conversion soundly, each input query must correspond to a logical query which produces a semantically equivalent output.
-To do this efficiently, it must minimize the total cost of all queries in the logical plan.
+To perform this conversion soundly, each input query must correspond to a logical query, which produces a semantically equivalent output.
+To do this efficiently, Galley must minimize the total cost of all queries in the logical plan.